CSLewin/NeonSunset/NEON SUNET.md

 Humans have health equal to their GRIT * 6.
 Health directly represents your body's ability to function despite physical trauma.
 When an attack deals damage, you are physically wounded and suffer terrible pain; when an attack reduces you to 0 health, your mind and body finally give out and you hit the dirt.

-For reference, an unarmored human can suffer roughly two shots to the body or one shot to the head with a pistol before dying.
+For reference, an unarmored human can suffer a couple shots to the body or one shot to the head with a pistol before dying.
 If death isn't instantaneous, it'll take them about 20 to 30 seconds to bleed out, go into shock, and die.

 ## Death